Bohemian Rhapsody now on Digital HD: Every way to watch

 Disclaimer: CNET may get a share of revenue from the sale of products featured on this page.

-The Rami Malek-starred movie about singer Freddie Mercury and the rise of his band Queen is now available in all digital stores, in all digital stores, including iTunes, Google Play, Vudu, Amazon, Fandango Now and Microsoft Movies & TV.
+The biopic (starring Rami Malek) dramatizes the rise of singer Freddie Mercury and his band Queen and is now available in all digital stores, including iTunes, Google Play, Vudu, Amazon, Fandango Now and Microsoft Movies & TV.
 You can also buy it through the Disney-owned Movies Anywhere service, and link those stores to your Movies Anywhere account to view on whichever device you want.
 That way you can watch it from your iPhone, iPad, Android device, Roku, PlayStation 4, Xbox One, Amazon Fire TV or any other device that supports at least one of those digital stores.

-If you would like a physical copy of Bohemian Rhapsody, the film will release on Feb.
+If you prefer to own a physical copy of Bohemian Rhapsody, the film will release on Feb.
 12 on 4K Blu-ray, standard Blu-ray and DVD.See Bohemian Rhapsody on Amazon

 Discuss: Bohemian Rhapsody now on Digital HD: Every way to watch